ProjectVH/HUST2022/README.md

 1. `AdvancedCollectibles.sol`

-It can deploy uploaded receipes as NFT to Opensea plaform which has ben tested on rinkeby Testent environment.
+It can deploy uploaded receipes as NFT to Opensea plaform which has been tested on rinkeby Testent environment.
+User can upload their receipt via streamlit portal.

 ### Running Scripts